Dreyer/nsenter/README.md

     }
     alias dockerenter=dockerenterfunc

-Make sure you update your `~/.bashrc` in the guest VM.
+Make sure you update your `~/.bashrc` in the guest VM before using the shortcut.

     vagrant@guest:~$ source ~/.bashrc

-Then pass the name of your container to the function.
-For example, assuming my Docker container `redis` is already running:
+Then pass the name of your container to the shortcut.
+For example, assuming you have a Docker container called `redis` which is already running:

     vagrant@guest:~$ dockerenter redis